Jonathan Taylor Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- In his single career matchup against them, Taylor put up 150 rushing yards against the Raiders, 46.5 more than his over/under in Sunday's game.
+- Taylor racked up 150 rushing yards in his lone career matchup against the Raiders, 45.5 more yards than his over/under in Sunday's game.

-- Taylor rushed for multiple touchdowns in that contest against the Raiders.
+- The Raiders have the NFL's 19th-ranked defense against the run, surrendering 115.7 yards per game.

-- The Raiders allow 115.7 yards per game on the ground, the NFL's 19th-ranked rush defense.
+- The Raiders have conceded 16 rushing touchdowns, 23rd in the league.

 Recent Performances

-- Against the Cardinals last week, Taylor rushed 27 times for 108 yards (four yards per carry).
+- Against the Cardinals last week, Taylor rushed 27 times for 108 yards (four yards per attempt).

 - In his last three games, Taylor has taken 88 carries for 421 yards (140.3 per game) and three touchdowns.